Log Viewer

 |---|---|

-| Level | Show only entries at or above a severity (e.g., warning and above) |
+| Level | Show entries at or above a severity (e.g., warning and above) |

-| Environment | Scope to production, staging, etc. |
+| Environment | Scope to production, staging, or any environment tag |

-| Search | Full-text search across log messages |
+| Search | Full-text search across log messages and attributes |

 Trace correlation